Dibukafé – our Living Library – is open!

 • Monday, Sunday, and public holidays: Closed

 Dibuka members can also continue to join our weekly Dibuka ‘pop-ups’ at the Lycée Jules Verne in Morningside on Fridays (excluding school holidays).
-Access the schedule for September 2025 here (French) and here (English).
+Read more here.

 For more information, please contact us at dibuka@frenchinstitute.org.za.